 But how can you reliably keep them razor-sharp and ready for action at a moment’s notice?

-Although there are several ways to keep the blade of a knife in prime cutting condition, the honing rod ranks among the most efficient and reliable.
+Although there are several techniques to keep the blade of a knife in prime cutting condition, the honing rod ranks among the most efficient and reliable.

 Popular choices among chefs include honing rods made from either steel or ceramic in order to achieve this goal.
 But which is best for you and your kitchen?

 This guide will put the ceramic and steel honing rod head to head in a battle even Hells Kitchen would be proud of.
-By the time you’ve finished this guide, you’ll have a deep understanding of which honing tool is best suited for your own kitchen.
+By the time you’ve finished this guide, you’ll have a deep understanding of which honing tool is best suited for your own kitchen knife and other tools.

 Ceramic vs Steel Honing Rod: Key Differences